ChilliCream/website/website/blog/2019-05-08-performance.md

 <!--truncate-->

 One of the main focuses on the second part of this release was performance.
-Performance will stay one big focus point for us.
+Performance will stay one big focus point for us going forward.
+This means that every new release should be faster then the previous.

+Lets have a look at what we did with version 9 and what we are planing to do in this area in the next releases.

 ## Parser